 |Room Type||Price||Single Supplement||Optional Flight from London||Availability|

-Five nights at the Hollweger, St Gilgen followed by two nights at hotels/guest houses in Oberammergau, flights from London, airline taxes, half board in Austria and full board on the day in Oberammergau, top grade Passion Play ticket and programme, all excursions, transfers, tips, tour manager & accompanying scholar.
+Five nights at the Hollweger, St Gilgen followed by two nights at hotels/guest houses in Oberammergau, half board in Austria and full board on the day in Oberammergau, top grade Passion Play ticket and programme, all excursions, transfers, tips, tour manager & accompanying scholar.

 Booking your own travel